-As outdated security software triggers vulnerability of the overall data security system of the Company, loss of proprietary and confidential information leads to reputational risk.
-To prevent this, PT&T guarantees that there is a continuous upgrade of its firewall, endpoint security and anti-virus definition to ensure safety of its servers and workstations.
-Web Application Firewall (WAF) is also regularly configured for the security of the Company's web-based applications and its data.
-The Company's Anti-DDOS system also monitors possible network and server threats that can compromise data security.
-The Company and its employees follow the policy to be fair and proportionate when considering the actions to be taken to inform affected parties of breach or misuse of any sensitive data.
+As outdated operating system and software triggers vulnerability of the overall information security system of the Company, loss of proprietary and confidential information leads to reputational risk.
+To prevent this, PT&T guarantees that there is a continuous update of its firewall firmware, endpoint operating system and anti-virus definition to ensure safety of its servers and workstations.
+Web Application Firewall (WAF) is also regularly monitored for the security of the Company's web-based applications and its data.
+The Company's Anti-DDOS system also monitors possible network and server threats that can compromise the availability of services of the Company.
+As the company strive for continuous improvement on its information security posture, implementation of System Information and Event Monitoring is now being developed to provide a wider view on the security risks and threats that may compromise the company's assets.
+The Company and its employees follow the information security best practices under the ISMS governing policies and procedure to be fair and proportionate when considering the actions to be taken to inform affected parties of breach or misuse of any sensitive data.